petrelis/PinGoods/README.md

 **4.3.
 MAP**

-It is located in the center of the home page on the right side of the search bar.
+It is located in the centre of the home page on the right side of the search bar.
 After submitting a search query to the search bar:
 - In the enlarged window, the user sees all the results that best match the search criteria.
 - When zoomed in, the user sees all the products in the area that match the criteria.
 - Clicking on one of the search results will take you to that seller on the map.

 **4.4.
 SEARCH BAR**

 Clicking the primary button on the homepage leads you to the main page with the Search Bar.
 It'll be located at the top-left of the page.
 After the search, the search bar will list the most relevant results for the products, and the goods and services tax (PVM) adjusted prices will be displayed.
-The most suitable product is determined by the combination of your preferred results (vendor's subscription products will be at top), selected categories (product color), keyword best match, and closest customer distance.
+The most suitable product is determined by the combination of your preferred results (vendor's subscription products will be at top), selected categories (product colour), keyword best match, and closest customer distance.

 **4.5.
 OPTIONS BAR**

 If the user has logged in to the system, it's located at the top-right of the Main Page.
 Otherwise, it's not so.
 When the registered user clicks the button, it'll display for **Vendors**:
-- Subscription
+- Subscription.
+Clicking it will display buttons, allowing to:
   - Buy subscription
   - Check subscription history
-- Edit product posts
+- Edit product posts.
+Clicking it will display buttons, allowing to:
   -  Edit location
   -  Edit price
   -  Delete the post
-    - Once the remove button is clicked, a confirmation screen will appear in the center.
+    - Once the remove button is clicked, a confirmation screen will appear in the centre.
   - Change Phone Number
   - Change City of Living
   - Change Address